 3.7.2.1 A WIS Centre may provide one or more global service components (Global Broker, Global Cache, Global Discovery Catalogue, Global Monitor).

-Note: The procedure for designating a WIS Centre to provide a global service component is described in the Guidance on technical specifications of WIS 2.0.
+Note: The procedure for designating a WIS Centre to provide a global service component is described in the Guide to the WIS Vol. II (WMO-No. 1061)..

 3.7.3 Performance management